brodieG/.myconf/notes/compile-checks.md

 ## Valgrind

 Currently we run valgrind by using `RDvalgrind` binary that comes with the wch-rdebug docker container.
-See the docker notes.
+See the docker / valgrind notes.

 ## UBSAN

 Currently we run UBSAN by using the RD binary that comes with wch/r-debug.

+See notes/ubsan.md for UBSAN for R-devel patches proper.

 ## Rchk